-The increased efforts of the IRS to collect taxes on cryptocurrency transactions has left many wondering how to avoid crypto tax.
-For some individuals and businesses, the answer may be the Puerto Rico crypto tax haven you’ve been searching for.
+The increased efforts of the IRS to collect taxes on cryptocurrency transactions has left many wondering how to avoid crypto taxes.
+For some individuals and businesses, Puerto Rico could be the crypto tax haven you’ve been searching for.

-A law known as Act 60 makes Puerto Rico taxes are very favorable to crypto investors when using Act 60.
+A law known as Act 60 makes Puerto Rico taxes very favorable to crypto investors.
 This tax haven can easily save taxpayers hundreds of thousands of dollars per year (or more) in federal taxes!

 Puerto Rico Capital Gains & Act 60